Together We Bloom

 “The Beauty of the World Lies in the Diversity of Its People” (bulletin board at Northlake Park Elementary in Orlando, Florida)

 Note: I wrote this for the Buffett Early Childhood Institute blog.
+Click on this link if you want to read it on the Buffett Institute website.
 Thank you Erin Duffy and Buffett team for inviting me to share this experience with your readers.

 Reggio Emilia countryside.